 4 Steps To Tracking A Successful Product Launch

-Step 1: Set Up Distinct Landing Page Variants
+Set Up Distinct Landing Page Variants

 A/B Testing

-After some weeks of running your tests, you can determine two vital things: an optimal arrangement for getting general interest and how different people respond to different tactics.
+After some weeks of running your tests, you can determine two vital things: the optimal arrangement for getting general interest and how different people respond to different tactics.
 If you ever want to launch more niche promotional campaigns, the insight gleaned will prove extremely valuable.

 Step 2: Analyze Queries Pre-and Post-Purchase